Morvan syndrome and related disorders associated with CASPR2 antibodies

 Narrowing and closure of the upper airway, specifically the pharynx, during sleep is the basis of snoring and obstructive sleep apnea syndrome.
 Other portions of the upper airway are less compliant, whereas the pharynx is more collapsible because it has additional functions related to swallowing and phonation.
 Anatomic studies indicate that during wakefulness, persons with obstructive sleep apnea tend to have narrow upper airways, increased inspiratory resistance, and increased pharyngeal compliance compared to persons without apnea.
 Snoring is produced by vibration of the soft tissues of the upper airway.
 The intensity is determined by the amount of floppy tissue that can vibrate and the velocity of airflow, which is, in turn, a function of the negative intrathoracic pressure and the diameter of the airway.

 In physiological conditions, during wakefulness, the contraction of pharyngeal dilator muscles slightly precedes (50 to 100 msecs) that of the diaphragm thereby maintaining airway patency.
-In sleep there is instead a delayed or weak contraction of oropharyngeal muscles during inspiration, and this favors both stenosis (snoring) and occlusion (apneas) of the upper airway.
+In sleep there is instead a delayed or weak contraction of oropharyngeal muscles during inspiration, and these favor both stenosis (snoring) and occlusion (apneas) of the upper airway.

-In some neurologic diseases, incoordination of respiratory muscles that affects the pre-inspiratory activation of upper airway dilators may also contribute to airway obstruction (45).
-Obstructive apneas occur in patients with syringobulbia, olivopontocerebellar degeneration, and multiple system atrophy presumably because central abnormalities produce incoordinated movements of upper airway muscles.
+In some neurologic diseases, incoordination of respiratory muscles that affects the pre-inspiratory activation of upper airway dilators may also contribute to airway obstruction (44).
+Obstructive apneas occur in patients with syringobulbia, olivopontocerebellar degeneration, and multiple system atrophy presumably because central abnormalities produce uncoordinated movements of upper airway muscles.
 In acute stroke and poststroke, incoordination of oropharyngeal muscles, particularly if associated with dysphagia and dysphonia, increases considerably the prevalence of obstructive sleep apnea.
-Up to 75% of patients poststroke have clinically significant sleep apnea (83).
+Up to 75% of patients poststroke have clinically significant sleep apnea (82).

 Excessive daytime sleepiness was hypothesized to result from either fragmentation of sleep or hypoxemia during sleep but several studies have failed to confirm these findings.